 Gross profit decreased to \$112.0 million in 2000 from \$120.9 million in 1999.
 Surfactants gross profit was down \$8.3 million, or nine percent, from \$87.6 million in 1999 to \$79.3 million in 2000.
 Domestic operations reported a \$6.6 million, or nine percent, decrease due to lower average margins.
 Termination of the previously mentioned supply contract coupled with lower pricing in the higher volume product lines led to the margin decline.
 Gross profit for foreign operations decreased \$1.7 million, or 11 percent, between years.
-Decreased sales volume for Mexican operations coupled with lower margins reported by the Company's French subsidiary led to the overall decline.
+Decreased sales volume for Mexican operations coupled with lower margins reported by the company's French subsidiary led to the overall decline.
 Weaker exchange rates in Europe and strong competition contributed to the decrease.
 Polymers' gross profit increased slightly between years to \$27.9 million in 2000 from \$27.8 million in 1999.
 Lower margins offset the impact of increased sales volume.
 Globally, polyurethane polyols gross profit was down \$2.6 million, or 12 percent, between years.
 Decreased domestic and European margins, due to higher raw material costs, caused the drop in gross profit.
 PA's gross profit was up \$1.9 million, or 42 percent, between years, despite a \$0.9 million write-off of damaged catalyst.
 Improved margins accounted for the increase.
 A rise in margins and sales volume also led to a \$0.7 million, or 17 percent, increase in polyurethane systems gross profit.
 Specialty products gross profit decreased by \$0.7 million, or 13 percent, between years mainly due to lower sales of higher margin products.

-Operating income was \$31.4 million in 2000, a \$10.7 million, or 25 percent, decrease from 1999.
-Operating expenses, consisting of marketing, administrative and research and development expenses, increased two percent between years.
+Operating income was \$32.0 million in 2000, a \$9.8 million, or 23 percent, decrease from 1999.
+Operating expenses, consisting of marketing, administrative and research and development expenses, increased one percent between years.
 Marketing expenses rose \$1.4 million, or six percent, primarily due to increased bad debt provision.
-Administrative expenses increased \$0.3 million, or one percent, despite unusually high 1999 expenses that resulted from a \$10.2 million legal settlement charge.
-Administrative expenses for 2000 included \$6.1 million of legal and environmental-related charges, most of which related to potential future remediation costs at the Company's Maywood, New Jersey, plant.
-General legal expense was up \$1.4 million, and expense related to the Company's deferred compensation plans was up \$0.9 million between years.
+Administrative expenses decreased just \$0.6 million, or two percent, despite unusually high 1999 expenses that resulted from a \$10.2 million legal settlement charge.
+2000 administrative expenses included \$6.1 million of legal and environmental-related charges, most of which related to potential future remediation costs at the company's Maywood, New Jersey, plant (see Environmental and Legal Matters section of this discussion for additional information).
+General legal expense was also up \$1.4 million between years.

 Philippine joint venture equity income fell \$0.7 million, or 51 percent, between years.
 An \$0.8 million unfavorable swing in foreign currency exchange losses, due to a weaker Philippine peso, caused the decline.
-The impact from foreign exchange fluctuations excluding the joint venture was immaterial to the results of the Company's operations.
+The impact from foreign exchange fluctuations excluding the joint venture was immaterial to the results of the company's operations.

-Pretax income declined \$11.3 million, or 32 percent, to \$24.5 million in 2000 from \$35.8 million in 1999.
+Pretax income declined \$10.4 million, or 30 percent, to \$24.4 million in 2000 from \$34.8 million in 1999.

 The effective tax rate was 38.5 percent in 2000 compared to 36.5 percent in 1999.
 The higher effective tax rate was primarily attributable to the inability to tax benefit losses in Germany and Mexico.
-A lower tax benefit realized on Philippine income during 2000 also contributed to the higher effective tax rate (see Note 7 of the Notes to the Consolidated Financial Statements for a reconciliation of the statutory rate to the effective tax rate).
+A lower tax benefit realized on Philippine income during 2000 also contributed to the higher effective tax rate (see Note 6 of the Notes to the Consolidated Financial Statements for a reconciliation of the statutory rate to the effective tax rate).

-Net income for the year 2000 was \$15.1 million, or \$1.53 per share diluted, compared with \$22.7 million, or \$2.21 per share diluted, for 1999.
+Net income for the year 2000 was \$15.0 million, or \$1.47 per share diluted, compared with \$22.1 million, or \$2.08 per share diluted, for 1999.